RMU Master Module

 RMU Master Module: DNA Repair & Genome Stability

 Since 2019, the SFB 1361 has organised an annual lecture series on “DNA Repair & Genome Stability” which was open to interested scientists and students affiliated with the participating institutions.
 In the 2024 summer semester, the lecture series developed further into a Rhein-Main Universities (RMU) Master Module on “DNA Repair & Genome Stability” with the goal to emphasize the importance of maintaining genome stability and to explain how genome stability can prevent disease and aging.
-The RMU Master Module is comprised of 2 weeks of lectures and a 4 to 6 week laboratory practical and it is open to Master students from JGU Mainz and TU Darmstadt.
+The RMU Master Module is comprised of lectures and a laboratory practical and it is open to Master students from JGU Mainz and TU Darmstadt.

 Lectures will be given by representatives of the SFB 1361 on molecular mechanisms that maintain genome stability and DNA repair pathways.
-Lectures will take place across 2 weeks in April and May 2025 at IMB Mainz and TU Darmstadt.
+Lectures will take place across 2 weeks in April 2026 at IMB Mainz and online.
 Please find the full schedule below or on the poster.

 If you are a JGU Mainz Master student, you can take this as a full module (module A, B, & C) or only attend the lectures (module C).
 In order to receive credits points, please register via JOGU-StINe.

-If you are a TU Darmstadt Master student, you can take this as a full module.
+If you are a TU Darmstadt Master student, you can take this as a lecture module.
 In order to receive credits points, please register via TUCaN.

 Lectures are open to scientists and students affiliated with the participating institutions and can be attended independently of the laboratory practical.